threedworld-mit/tdw/Documentation/lessons/clatter/clatter_objects.md

 # Object audio data

-When the `Clatter` add-on initializes, it will request output data from the build to determine which objects in the scene.
+When the `Clatter` add-on initializes, it will request output data from the build to determine which objects are in the scene.
 On the *next* communicate() call, `Clatter` will "clatterize" each object in the scene.

-Every "clatterized" object has a audio-physical values that will determine what sort of sound it makes when it collides with another clatterized object.
+Every "clatterized" object has audio-physical values that will determine what sort of sound it makes when it collides with another clatterized object.
 In the frontend TDW API, this data is stored as a [`ClatterObject`](../../python/physics_audio/clatter_object.md) class.

 ## Default object data